Rivonia Trial: Escapes

-Arthur Goldreich, Abdulhay Jassat, Moosa Moolla, and Harold Wolpe escaped from The Fort prison in Johannesburg while on remand after bribing a prison guard.
-After hiding in various safe houses for two months, Goldreich and Wolpe escaped to Swaziland dressed as priests.
-They were aided by Mannie Brown.
-He later helped to set up tour operator Africa Hinterland as a cover to deliver weapons to the ANC.
-From Swaziland, Vernon Berrangé was to charter a plane to take the men to Lobatse, a small town in south-eastern Botswana.
+In August 11, a month later after their arrest; Arthur Goldreich, Abdulhay Jassat, Moosa Moolla, and Harold Wolpe escaped from The Fort prison in Johannesburg while on remand after bribing a prison guard.
+After hiding in various safe houses for two months, Goldreich and Wolpe escaped to Swaziland, smuggled through the border in the boot of a car driven by Euan Crawford Annmarie Wolpe "The Long Road Home" pg 215.
+From Swaziland, Vernon Berrangé was to charter a plane to take the men to Lobatse, a small town in south-eastern Botswana.From there, dressed as a priests the pair, aided by Mannie Brown, made their way into Tanzania and eventually to the UK.
+Brown later helped to set up tour operator Africa Hinterland as a cover to deliver weapons to the ANC.
 Jassat and Moolla escaped into exile in India.

 After Wolpe escaped, his brother-in-law James Kantor, who had been serving as a member of the defence team, was arrested and charged with the same crimes as Mandela and his co-accused.
 Harry Schwarz, a close friend and a politician, acted as his defence.
 After being dealt with aggressively by the prosecutor Percy Yutar, who sought to portray him as a vital cog of MK, Kantor was discharged by Judge Quartus de Wet.
 He ruled that Kantor had no case to answer.
 Following his release, Kantor fled the country.
 He died in 1974 of a heart attack.